FAQ: Mental Health

 - Can drug use cause a mental health condition?

-- can you become addicted to depression medication?
+- Is it possible for someone to become addicted to a prescribed anxiety or depression medication?

 - Can mental illness run in the family?

-- How to talk to someone about mental health?
+- What is the best way to talk to someone about mental health?

-- Do environmental factors, increase the risk of mental illness?
+- Do environmental factors, pollution, or chemicals increase the risk of getting a mental illness?

-Which treatment program should come first: mental health treatment or substance abuse treatment?
+Which treatment program should come first: Mental health treatment or substance misuse treatment?

-Though it may be necessary to attend to a client’s physical needs first in terms of providing medical detox assistance as needed, therapeutic treatment, when it commences, must focus not only on the issues that drove addiction but also on the issues created by the mental health disorder.
+It may be necessary to attend to a client’s physical needs first in terms of providing medical detox assistance as needed.
+Then, when it comes time for therapeutic treatment, it must focus not only on the issues that drove addiction but also on the issues created by the mental health disorder.

 How can mental health issues lead to addiction?